 Deciding on whether to search someone’s background can be a personal or business decision.
 Follow the law!
 Remember that most online background searches cannot be used for employment, insurance, and other reasons.
 You need a “real” background search, conducted through the proper channels.

 You get what you pay for.
 Online searches for $49.00 probably are not going to cut it.
 There’s just way too much missing or inaccurate information; however, they may have just enough general information to serve your purpose.

 Do debt collectors run background searches?
 Yes, they do.
 They will run these searches in order to find out if you have any assets – like property or motor vehicles.
 They can also find out if you’ve declared bankruptcy – which may halt the debt collection process.

 How long does it take to get a background search completed?
-Most can be completed within 24 hours.
-Others can awhile longer – depending on whether you’re submitting fingerprints and looking for criminal records.
+Most online background searches can be completed within 24 hours.
+Others can take awhile longer – depending on whether you’re submitting fingerprints and looking for criminal records.